mbradle/wnutils/doc/source/read_tutorial.rst

     >>> import wnutils.xml as wx

-To illustrate the use of `wnutils.xml` routines, we use the files `my_output1.xml` and `my_output2.xml`, which you should have downloaded according to the :ref:`data` tutorial.
+To illustrate the use of `wnutils.xml` routines, use the files `my_output1.xml` and `my_output2.xml`, which you should have downloaded according to the :ref:`data` tutorial.
 For each file, create an Xml object.
 For example,